 - Hand hygiene practices for both staff and the public

 - Employees stay home when sick

 - Shared areas and surfaces are regularly cleaned and disinfected

 What to expect when visiting restaurants and bars in the Yukon:

-- Restaurant dining rooms and bars are open to full capacity pending adherence to health guidelines.
+- Restaurant dining rooms and bars are open to full capacity.

 - Businesses must maintain a list of customers’ contact information and keep the information for 30 days.